martiaos/martiaos.github.io/55727465686167656e/index.md

 ### Clue to next post:

-_This building will be emptied and it's art will be moved this summer._
+_This building will be emptied and its art will be moved this summer._